FRBs/FRB/README.md

 # FRB
-Python code related to FRB calculations, estimations, and analysis.
+Python code and data related to FRB calculations, observations, estimations, and analysis.

 Brought to you by: